Russia sanctions bill hits yet another snag

 The dispute between Corker and McCarthy throws new uncertainty into the legislation, casting doubt on whether the bill will make it to the President's desk before Congress leaves for its August recess.

-"What likely will happen is we will strip out the North Korea piece and send it back to them so that the two pieces we negotiated together will remain in tack," Corker said at a Washington Post Live event Wednesday morning.
+"What likely will happen is we will strip out the North Korea piece and send it back to them so that the two pieces we negotiated together will remain in tact," Corker said at a Washington Post Live event Wednesday morning.

 McCarthy responded that the Senate should pass the House bill.